dythornsberry/ChristmasNWLight/replit.md

 ### Styling System

-The styling system is built on Tailwind CSS with custom design tokens, including a Christmas-themed color palette using HSL variables, responsive typography (Playfair Display, Inter, Montserrat), and an elevation system for interactive elements.
+The styling system is built on Tailwind CSS with custom design tokens, including a Christmas-themed color palette using HSL variables with premium gold accents (--gold, --gold-muted, --gold-foreground), responsive typography (Playfair Display, Inter, Montserrat), and an elevation system for interactive elements.
 Dark mode is supported via a class strategy.

 ### Build & Deployment